-I love color and shapes, also movement, so I mostly do abstracts.
+I paint from a youthful and feminine perspective.
+I love shapes and color and often have to control my impulses to fill a canvas with color.
 My style can be summed up best by artist and author Herbert Sieber - "Why should I care about style?
 When I start painting, I never know what will come out."
-That pretty much sums up my creative process.
+I never know what I'm trying to achieve with anything I create.
 When I'm inspired to start a painting, the piece usually takes on a direction of its own.
 Sometimes conflicts have to be overcome, but at other times, when I'm in the moment and not really thinking about where the painting is going, I just let it take me where it needs to go.
 That's when it's magical, when I don't have to think, I just have to do.
-If I think too much, I usually mess it up.

 I'm drawn to and inspired by the unusal and unexpected.
-I draw heavily from the abstract expressionist movement of the 50's that was taking shape in New York.
-From Pollock, DeKooning, Mitchell and Diebenkorn.
+I draw heavily from the abstract expressionist movement of the 50's.
+Favorite artists from that time are Pollock, DeKooning, Mitchell and Diebenkorn.

 I had one viewer of my work comment that "I used color, texture and shape without fear."
 At first, I didn't know if this was a compliment or not, but have come to embrace this statement.
 I 'try' to approach each piece without fear of doing something wrong and let the piece shape itself and bring 'me' along for the ride.